JacobFV/mln-dashboard/docs/getting_started.md

 - If you are using VS Code, you can enjoy break-point debugging within your IDE by debugging with either the `Next.js: debug server-side` or `Next.js: debug full stack` configurations.

+- Also, I recommend the "Nature Rainbow Dark" color scheme with the Next.JS extension pack for VS Code.
+Combined, they make a really fun developer experience.

 - [Sign up](https://github.com/features/copilot/signup) for Github CoPilot if you haven't already.
-It makes it easy to jump into new languages and frameworks.
+(Click the link for a 5 second intro.)
+I've found that copilot makes it easy to jump into new languages and frameworks.

 - If you are stuck, please contact me at `jacobfv123 [at] gmail [dot] com`.